GLA305 Analysis and design of contested landscapes III

 Short presentations, reviews, peer reviews, assignments

 Assignments; all assignments need to be approved to pass the course

 Presentation of the studio outcome(s) at midterm and final review

 Active participation in the discussion with the invited reviewers

-Final project outcome(s), graded
+A portfolio consisting of final project outcome(s), graded

 An external examiner evaluates the final project outcome(s) and reviews the students’ work in midterm and the final review.

 Admission to the Master Landscape Architecture for Global Sustainability programme.
 External students may enroll based on individual case.

 375 hours consisting of short presentations, assignments, reviews, peer reviews, and self-study.